Stocks give up an early gain and end lower on Wall Street

-Stocks edged lower in afternoon trading on Wall Street Monday as communications companies and banks fell broadly.
+Stocks closed broadly lower after a day of choppy trading on Wall Street Monday as investors prepare for a busy week of corporate earnings and inflation updates.

 Investors are looking ahead to the beginning of company earnings this week.
 Analysts have said that the latest round of corporate results could help give the market more direction after several choppy weeks.
 Stocks have been swaying between between gains and losses as investors try to better gauge the direction of the economic recovery through the rest of the year.